nahoy31/consumption-bundle/src/Resources/doc/configuration.md

 # config/packages/consumption.yaml

 consumption:
-    # Enable the exception if the limit exceeded
+    # Enable the exception if the limit exceeded.
-    # By default, the usage limit protection is enabled
+    # By default, the usage limit protection is enabled.
-    # You can set `enabled_limit` to `false` disable this feature
+    # You can set `enabled_limit` to `false` disable this feature.
     enabled_limit: true

+    # The pattern of the URLs of your API.
+    # Important:
-    # the pattern of the URLs of your API.
-URLs that do not match this pattern will not have statistics.
+    # The URLs who do not match this pattern will be ignored and not have statistics.
     api_pattern: ~/api/.+~

     # The service that is used to persist the metadatas used by this bundle.